-Skills stransfer will strengthen the local health system and continue to build on the current work and success of previous visits by the Urolink team, and hence continue to improve the quality of urological care in Lusaka and, eventually, across the whole of Zambia.
+Skills transfers have strengthened the local health system and continue to build on the successes of previous visits by the Urolink team.
+The ultimate aim is to improve the quality of urological care in Lusaka and, eventually by involving other centres, the whole of Zambia.

 (Click the graphic for further information)

 ||Zambia is a presidential, representative, democratic republic in Southern-Central Africa with an area of around 750,000 square kilometres.
 It is classified as a low-income country and has a population of 11.6 million.
 Zambia is also one of the most urbanised countries in sub-Saharan Africa, with approximately 38% of the population living in urban areas.
 Average life expectancy is 60 for men and 64 for women.
 44% of the population are under 14 years of age; infant mortality is 34 per 1,000 live births. ** (see below for UK comnparison)

 The public sector is the largest provider of healthcare.
 There are two ministries in health care delivery: the Ministry of Health and the Ministry of Community Development, Mother and Child Health that provide information about health and deliver health services.
 In 2010, public expenditure on healthcare was 3.4% of the GDP - among the lowest in southern Africa.
 There were 1.2 doctors per 1,000 people (2018). ** (see below for UK comparison)